Mansi-Sachdeva6/Boolean_Functions/README.txt

-This is an Assignment Problem assigned to all students who're enrolled in ELL784 INTRODUCTION TO MACHINE LEARNING by Prof. Jayadeva in odd semester of 2024-25
+This is an Assignment Problem assigned to all students who're enrolled in ELL784 INTRODUCTION TO MACHINE LEARNING taken up by Prof. Jayadeva in odd semester of AY'24-25

 PROBLEM :
 We're supposed to do the following task: